+Association of transcription factors with differentially expressed genes

 To identify putative upstream gene regulatory mechanisms, we examined whether DEGs were associated with predicted cis-regulatory transcription factor binding sites.
-We identified 34 distinct transcription factor-binding motifs enriched within 2 kilobases of the transcription start sites of Mediterranean genes and one that was enriched near the transcription start sites of Western genes (FDR < 0.05; Fig. 2, for all transcription factor binding motifs enriched in the regulatory regions of either set of diet genes, see Table S3).
-Diet altered expression of the genes encoding for seven of these 35 transcription factors, including IRF3, IRF8, MEF2C, and SP1, which drive monocyte fate and polarization in response to extracellular signals (Chistiakov et al., 2018; Günthner & Anders, 2013; Schuler et al., 2008; Scott et al., 1994; Zhang et al., 1994).
+We identified 34 distinct transcription factor-binding motifs enriched within 2 kilobases of the transcription start sites of Mediterranean genes and one that was enriched near the transcription start sites of Western genes (FDR < 0.05; Figure 2, for all transcription factor binding motifs enriched in the regulatory regions of either set of diet genes, see Supplementary File Table 3).
+Diet altered expression of the genes encoding for seven of these 35 transcription factors, including IRF3, IRF8, MEF2C, and SP1, which drive monocyte fate and polarization in response to extracellular signals (Chistiakov et al., 2018; Günthner & Anders, 2013; Schuler et al., 2008; Scott et al., 1994; D. E. Zhang et al., 1994).
 Thus, some of the diet-associated changes in monocyte transcriptional profiles may be mediated by changes in the expression and cis-regulatory binding of these key transcription factors.